hazraChandrima/vimrc/README.md

 ## Low-key features this vimrc offers
-- Colorschemes: Gruvbox, Mountaineer Grey, Archery (all with dark backgrounds)
+- Colorschemes: Gruvbox, Mountaineer Grey, Tender, Archery (all with dark backgrounds)
 - ALE for asynchronous linting
 - NERDTree for file navigation
 - Custom status line with Git branch display / lightline.vim for a clean and lightweight statusline.